samaguiar/pawscity/README.md

 a 1 column grid on mobile and tablet to a 2 column grid on desktop.
 This is the same style and use of media queries for the About Paws City section.

 The naviation/hamburger button will hide when moving to a desktop view using media queries (located under the header).
 The hamburger button uses Java Script to open/close on click for mobile and desktop verisons.

+On the desktop verison, I also added CSS to change the list items to change color when covered over.

+On all versions, I used CSS to change the cursor to a pointer on any clickable item.